macro187/hotbox/readme.md

     Apply system aspects of features.
 Must be run as root.

 <spec>
-    The spec whose features are to be applied.
+    Name of spec whose features are to be applied.
 ```